repobee/repobee/docs/fundamentals.rst

     Few of these conventions are actually enforced, and there are ways around almost every single one.
-However, with the exception of the *one organization per course round* convention, which must be ensured manually, Repomate will automatically adhere to the other conventions.
-Although Repomate does adhere to the conventions, there is no way to stop users from breaking them using e.g. the GitHub web interface, manually performing master repo migrations etc. Straying form the conventions may cause Repomate to behave unexpectedly.
+However, with the exception of the *one organization per course round* convention, which must be ensured manually, RepoBee will automatically adhere to the other conventions.
+Although RepoBee does adhere to the conventions, there is no way to stop users from breaking them using e.g. the GitHub web interface, manually performing master repo migrations etc. Straying form the conventions may cause RepoBee to behave unexpectedly.

 .. _teachers_pet: https://github.com/education/teachers_pet
 .. _GitHub Classroom: https://classroom.github.com/